VISUALIZING ECONOMIC SYSTEMS 6-7

 • What is the character’s greatest dream?

-• Encourage students to use descriptive phrases and relevant details and facts from the unit of study as they complete the card.
+• Encourage students to use descriptive phrases and relevant details and facts from the unit of study as they complete their cards.

 • Provide time for students to pair-share or share responses with the class.